dmholliday/lm/README.md

 Task 1 is in the barcode folder and Task 2 is in the database folder.

-These were fun to learn how to some things in C that I haven't done before.
+These were fun to learn how to do some things in C that I haven't done before.
 I've done similar things in Python, but never C.

 Task 1 was tested by running a local netcat session and sending strings to the client once it connects.